 Los Angeles is an expensive city to live in or visit.
 Still, if you’re taking a trip to Southern California, it’s nice to splash out on one of the vacation homes in Los Angeles and stay in relative luxury.
 This, of course, isn’t going to come cheap.
 That doesn’t mean it is not doable, especially if you know some free or relatively inexpensive things do on your vacation to the City of Angels.
+Example, from the airport you can reserve a LAX shuttle to take you to places that have inexpensive fees and find freebies, too.
 With that in mind here are 10 Cheap Things to Do in Los Angeles:

 1# Watch a Free Pre-Release Screening:

 First up on this list of 10 Cheap Things to Do in Los Angeles is, simply, check out a show.
 Producers often have a pre-release screening of their latest movie from Hollywood.
 You can attend this for free or even get a small cash token for your time in return for providing feedback.
 This is a great way to watch the latest movie and get a unique experience without having to pay a fortune.
 Search online to find the time and dates of the pre-release screening.

 Los Angeles is a giant melting pot of ethnicities and cultures from around the world.
 The savvy and adventurous tourist can seek out their parts of the city and find some culinary treats.
 Chinese, Mexican, and Indian food are all in abundance in LA and you can get a decent meal at a local restaurant for a very reasonable price.

 3# Spend the Day Around Santa Monica Pier: